BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4_Receiving_a_Transaction.md

 ## What's Next?

-For an aside on using command-line variables that will be vital to the rest of this course, read [Interlude: Using Command-Line Variables](03_7a_Interlude_Using_Command-Line_Variables.md).
+For an aside on using command-line variables that will be vital to the rest of this course, read [Interlude: Using Command-Line Variables](04_4a_Interlude_Using_Command-Line_Variables.md).

-If you're already comfortable with them, continue on to [Chapter Four: Sending Bitcoin Transactions](04_0_Sending_Bitcoin_Transactions.md).
+If you're already comfortable with them, continue on to [Chapter Five: Sending Bitcoin Transactions](05_0_Sending_Bitcoin_Transactions.md).